 Dan Snyder to become sole owner of Washington Football Team, pending approval

-WASHINGTON (FOX 5 DC) - Dan Snyder is buying out the Washington Football Team’s minority owners and will become the sole owner of the club.
+WASHINGTON (AP) - Dan Snyder is buying out the Washington Football Team’s minority owners and will become the sole owner of the club.

 An NFL spokesman on Wednesday confirmed that Snyder’s application for a debt waiver of $450 million was approved by the finance committee and that the deal is pending approval from team owners.
 Three-quarters, or 24 of 32 teams, need to sign off during a vote at the annual league meeting next week to make it official.